jellicoe/evernode_interactive/README.md

        Change node 07's xahaud-fallback server - note use of quotes
               $ ./interact.sh config host 07 "xahaud-fallback ws://xahau01.yourdomain.io:16006"

+       Change node 20's Lease Amount to 0.0001
+              $ ./interact.sh config host 20 leaseamt 0.0001

+       Change all node's Lease Amount to 0.002 - note this will only change nodes not already set, as teh evernode command checks this
+              $ ./interact.sh config all leaseamt 0.002

        Retrieve status information from a specific Evernode node:
               $ ./interact.sh status_echo host 01